 These parks in Hong Kong are your serene escapes from the city...

-From hitting the bike trail in Tai Wai to camping in Tap Mun or visiting Peng Chau, there are a great variety of outdoor activities that you can do on the weekend.
-But for those who consider themselves as a homebody, you can start with places that are a little bit more accessible and less energy-consuming – say exploring the coolest city gardens and parks in Hong Kong?
+From hitting the bike trails to camping, to visiting Lamma Island, there are a great variety of outdoor activities that you can do on the weekend.
+But for those who consider themselves a homebody, you can start with places that are a little bit more accessible and less energy-consuming – say, exploring the coolest city gardens and parks in Hong Kong?
 Now go enjoy the calming green landscapes and peace-filled settings, and don’t forget to wear sunscreen!